Naga-Satya/Lead-Score-Classifier/README.md

 # Lead-Score-Classifier

 ### Aim of building the Model:
-#### To classify a customer of the data with 35 different different attributes
+To classify a customer of the data with 35  different attributes

 ## Analysis performed:
 - Imputed missing values in continuous features by mean/median detection using boxplot analysis